triviayan/helloworld/README.md

 You’ll create an application that provides the time of day and then build it with Maven.

 ## What you’ll need
-+ A favorite text editor or IDE
++ A favorite text editor or IDE1
 + JDK 6 or later
 + Install Maven